The best places to see lions in Africa

 Hwange is within easy reach of Victoria Falls and is a must during any Zimbabwe safari.

-Okavango Delta, Botswana
+Okvanago Delta, Botswana

-The area of Duba Plains in the upper reaches of the Okavango Delta is probably the best place within Botswana to see lions.
-Made famous by the National Geographic Documentary, Relentless Enemies which documented the constant battle between 2 prides of lions and a large herd of buffalo that moved between the 2 territories and islands of Duba Plains.
-Shinde Concession, Kanana Concession, Kwara and Splash Camp, Selinda and Zarafa all offer excellent sightings in private concessions.
-This means, guides can drive off-road following the tracks of lions or follow the pride of lion as they move away from the roads.
+The area of Duba Plains in the upper reaches of the Okavango Delta is probably the best place in Botswana to see lions.
+The area was made famous by the National Geographic Documentary “Relentless Enemies”, which documented the constant battle between 2 prides of lions and a large herd of buffalo that moved between the 2 territories and islands of Duba Plains.
+Shinde Concession, Kanana Concession, Kwara and Splash Camp, Selinda, and Zarafa all offer excellent sightings in private concessions.
+Being in a private concession means guides can drive off-road to follow the tracks of lions or follow the pride as they move away from the roads.

-The most famous pride in the Masai Mara is the Marsh Pride, made famous by the wildlife documentary, Big Cat Diaries which followed the lives the of several big cats across the Masai Mara.
+The most well-known pride of lions in the Masai Mara is the Marsh Pride, made famous by the wildlife documentary, “Big Cat Diaries” which followed the lives of several big cats across the park.

 Kafue National Park, Zambia